seans3/k8s-ai/vllm-gpu/hpa/vllm-hpa.md

-# Horizontal Pod Autoscaling AI Inference Server using vLLM metrics
+# HPA AI Inference Server using Server Metrics

 This exercise shows how to set up the infrastructure to automatically scale an AI inference server, using custom metrics (vllm server